va9iff/vlit/README.md

 probable faqs:

+- why `r` and not `render`?
+  `render` method will return a call of `r` method but with the `state` argument which is used for global state.

 - where are Property options?
-  they're still there in `static properties`. you can write it with `props`.
-  `props` defines a default reactive properties `{}` if it's nullish. defined `properties` won't be overwritten.
+  they're still there in `static properties` but you can also write it with `props`. it defines a default reactive properties with `{}` but if if you have options already in `properties` they won't be overwritten.

 - what is the `state` argument? and why `r`?
-  the best way to use state data is to use it from the argument of `r`. the argument is a proxy which will give you whatever you would got from the real state (which is exported and can be used by importing state. also `init` sets and returns to this state) but it will record whatever you used. here we use `state.s` from the argument so it tells that this component uses the state `s`. but if we'd just import `state` and use it then the result would be correct but changing it wouldn't reflect on the component. `r` is just a wrapper to pass the argument to `render`.
+  the argument is a proxy which will give you whatever you would got from the real state (which can be used by importing. also `init` sets and returns to this state) but it will record whatever you used in `render`. here we use `state.s` from the argument so it knows that this component uses the state `s`. but if we'd just import `state` and use it then the result would be correct but changing the state wouldn't refresh the component.

 - I want my shadow back
   `static shadow = true`

 - why the `.done` tho?
-  this getter will make the dynamic properties from `props`, make the class observe the state (manually defined ones) and define the tag. so you must `.done` after defining a class.
+  this getter will define the dynamic properties from `props` and define the tag. so you must `.done` after defining a class.

-  (currently no way to pass other arguments to `customElements.define()`)
+  (also makes the class observe the old way manually defined state in `props`) (currently no way to pass other arguments to `customElements.define()`)

-also `VLitElement` is exported as `V` and `html` is exported as `v` if you're a lazy typer or don't want a 4 letter prefix when using in template literals
+`VLitElement` is also exported as `V` and `html` is exported as `v` if you're a lazy typer or don't want a 4 letter prefix when using in template literals

 ---